- What happens once I am accepted?

 - Do I get training on the job?

 - What if I make a mistake on the job?

-- Is it possible for me to change jobs?
+- Is it possible to get a second job?

 - Is it possible for me to move to another Club?

-- What do I do if I get sick?
+- What do I do if I need medical attention?